Before You Begin

-A boat-shaped conference table has convex sides, with slightly tapered ends, sometimes with rounded corners.
+A boat shaped conference tables has convex sides, with slightly tapered ends and sometimes sport rounded corners.
 Because of the slight curve of the tabletop, they look elegant and stylish.
-If you intend to hold videoconferences or other types of visual presentations, many manufacturers offer options such as a built-in cable management panel or power and/or communication modules.
+If you intend to hold video conferences or other types of visual presentations, many manufacturers offer options such as a built-in cable management panel or power and/or communication modules.

 Racetrack or oval conference tables are pleasing to the eye with their rounded edges and sleek lines.
-As with other styles of boardroom tables, many manufacturers will offer the same model of the racetrack conference table in a number of sizes and finishes, allowing you to find the one best suited to your meeting room.
+As with other styles of boardroom tables, many manufacturers will offer the same model of the Racetrack conference tables in a number of sizes and finishes, allowing you to find the one best suited to your meeting room.

 A round or circular conference table is perfect for smaller boardrooms because it uses vertical rather than floor space.
-Round conference tables can introduce a more relaxed, yet inclusive feel to a meeting, while still providing plenty of room for everyone.
+Round conference tables create a relaxed and inclusive feel to a meeting, while still providing plenty of room for everyone.

 What Type of Conference Table Base Should I Select?